 Estimate your gains and losses from virtual currencies using the Tax Administration’s FIFO calculator.
 The calculator is available in Finnish and Swedish.
 The calculator utilises the FIFO principle (First In – First Out) according to which virtual currencies are considered to have been spent in the order that they were acquired.

 Enter all your purchases and sales in the calculator.
 Calculate the gains and losses separately for each sales transaction during the tax year, i.e. every time you have exchanged virtual currency for some other currency or spent it on purchases.

 Exchanging and spending virtual currencies

-- Report the profits and losses arising from exchanging or spending virtual currency under Capital income - Capital gains in MyTax.
-Select Other assets as the type of property and enter the words “virtual currency” as a description.
+- Report the profits and losses arising from exchanging or spending virtual currency under Capital income – Capital gains in MyTax.
+Select Virtual currencies as the property type and fill in the required information.